Omni-Lie Color Algebras and Lie Color 2-Algebras

 0.1cm

-{\bf Abstract}\quad Omni-Lie color algebras over an abelian group with a bicharacter are studied.
-The notions of 2-term color $L_{\infty}$-algebras and Lie color 2-algebras are introduced.
-It is proved that there is a one-to-one correspondence between Lie color $2$-algebras and $2$-term color $L_{\infty}$-algebras.
+{\bf Abstract}\quad The notions of Lie color 2-algebras and 2-term color $L_{\infty}$-algebras over a group-graded vector space are introduced and studied.
+It is proved that the category of Lie color $2$-algebras and the category of $2$-term color $L_{\infty}$-algebras are equivalent.
+We construct Lie color $2$-algebras from omni-Lie color algebras and Leibniz color algebras.
+Some example of $\mathbb{Z}_2^2$-graded Lie color 2-algebras are given.